RakhithJK/dbeaver-cloudbeaver-wiki/Plugin-system.md

 ## Folder structure
 ```
 |-cloudbeaver
-  |-webapp                 # all frontend code is here
+  |-webapp                 # all frontend codes are here
     |-packages             # yarn workspaces managed by lerna
       |-core               # core package with common modules like GraphQL,
         |                    dependency injection, and common app services